Erie, PA Dog Bite Lawyers

 Many people don’t realize that, if you’ve been injured by someone else’s dog, you can make a claim against the dog owner’s homeowner’s or renter’s insurance policies to compensate you for your pain, suffering, scarring, medical bills, and lost wages—even if the bite occurred outside their home.
 However, in Pennsylvania, liability for dog bites is not automatic; there still needs to be negligence.
 Our Erie, PA dog bite lawyers can help you find insurance coverage, prove liability, and establish your damages.
 When the victim is a child, our firm can obtain the necessary court-approval of the minor’s settlement.

-Although it goes without saying, the first thing you should do after you our a loved one is bitten or mauled by a dog is to receive medical treatment.
+Although it goes without saying, the first thing you should do after you our a loved one is bitten or mauled by a dog, before hiring a dog bite lawyer, is to receive medical treatment for your injuries.
 While dog bites can seem minor at first, you need to ensure that the dog wasn’t carrying any communicable diseases, such as rabies.
 You also need to ensure you’ve had the proper vaccinations and that you get the necessary boosters to minimize long-term damages and sickness.

 Obtaining medical treatment after a dog bite also serves another important purpose: documenting the injuries and the facts surrounding the bite.
 Many people wait to receive medical treatment until after the injury becomes dire, at which point it becomes difficult to prove the source of the injury and the identity of the dog that bit you.
 Additionally, waiting can just make your injuries worse.

-The next step after getting medical treatment is contacting an experienced personal injury attorney to put the appropriate insurance carrier on notice, preserve the evidence, interview witnesses, and protect your rights.
+The next step after getting medical treatment is contacting an experienced Erie, PA dog bite attorney to put the appropriate insurance carrier on notice, preserve the evidence, interview witnesses, and protect your rights.
 Waiting and trying to talk to the insurance companies yourself can complicate the issue and cost you friendships and money.

 What if I was bitten by a friend’s dog and I don’t want to sue my friend?